jaredmdunn/wherever-we-go/02_characters/10_equipment-and-inventory.md

 - **Heavy** - occupies **two** normal slots.

 > Example: A rope (Light) and a potion (Light) can share a single slot.
 A greatsword (Heavy) fills two.

-### Traits
-Equipment may have other special characteristics called traits that describe special features of that particular piece of equipment.

 ---